chainguard-dev/openssl-fips-test/README.md

 (known answer tests) selftests.

 It then loads default OpenSSL library contects, and verifies that a FIPS provider is loaded.
-That legacy provider is not loaded, and that unapproved algorithms are not available.
+And checks that by default FIPS variants of algorithms are used.

 It also retrieves FIPS module information and returns CMVP search URL where one should be able to find applicable certificates.